bigsmoke/sapienshabitat/pages/a-mess-of-an-adega/page.md

 Those who know me well know that I can be … impatient—a trait I inherited from the <i lang="pt">adega</i>'s owner Annemarie.
 It was already November.
 Their stuff had moved there in June.
 So why had she put up with this maddening mess for so long?

-The answer was in the ceiling—the _wooden_ ceiling with tiny little holes everywhere made by little woodworm fuckers who weren't even supposed to be there because hadn't the sellers insisted that “no, there are no tiny, squirmy creeps eating away at your house”?
+The answer was in the ceiling—the _wooden_ ceiling with tiny little holes everywhere made by little woodworm fuckers who [weren't even supposed to be there](/deceit-or-disinterest/) because hadn't the sellers insisted that “no, there are no tiny, squirmy creeps eating away at your house”?

 And so it was that my 68 year-old mother—grandma of 5—had been slaving away, poisoning the <i lang="pt">adega</i> ceiling (hopefully not herself), so that her youngest daughter Laurelin wouldn't have to.
 After all, Laurelin might still need her ovaries.

 <?project-insert?>

-Meanwhile, the boric acid fumes had subsided, the little critters were assumed dead, and Annemarie no longer needed to be able to access te ceiling with her brush of liquid death.
+Meanwhile, the boric acid fumes had subsided, the little critters were assumed dead, and Annemarie no longer needed to be able to access the ceiling with her brush of liquid death.
 And their stuff?
 The stuff was still there, spread over heaps, boxes and crates.

 ![There was stuff under the stuff.
 But there was also stuff that could potentially be used to put the other stuff away in.](Ponte_de_Pedra_2017-11-17_Adega_piles_everywhere.jpg){.text-width width="4032" height="3024"}